trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ![SMTP Traffic](Screenshots/SMTP.png)

-Analysis of traffic over TCP port 587 identified unencrypted SMTP communications between the infected workstation and **162.254.34.31**.
-The activity was associated with the `eraqron.shop` infrastructure and was used to transmit victim data through email.
+Analysis of traffic over TCP port 587 identified unencrypted SMTP communications between the compromised workstation and 162.254.34.31.
+The SMTP session involved the domain `eraqron.shop` and included the following email addresses:

-The identified sender and recipient addresses were:

 - **Sender:** `rejump@eraqron.shop`
 - **Recipient:** `jump@eraqron.shop`

-Because the SMTP session was not encrypted, Wireshark could inspect the email protocol activity directly.
-This provided evidence of post-infection data exfiltration from the compromised workstation.
+Because the SMTP session was not encrypted, Wireshark was able to inspect the SMTP protocol directly, including the sender and recipient information exchanged during the session.
+This provided visibility into the outbound email communications observed in the packet capture.

 ---
 ## Lessons Learned